 Net income fell 23 percent to $44.8 million, or 33 cents a share, from $58.5 million, or 43 cents, a year earlier, the Hamilton, Bermuda-based company said today in a statement.
-The average estimate (LAZ) of 10 analysts surveyed by Bloomberg was for earnings of 24 cents.
+The average estimate (LAZ:US) of 10 analysts surveyed by Bloomberg was for earnings of 24 cents.
 Operating revenue rose 9.2 percent to a record $498.7 million.

 Lazard, run by Chief Executive Officer Kenneth Jacobs, is advising some of this year’s biggest deals, including GDF Suez’s $10.2 billion announced purchase of International Power Plc and TNT Express NV’s $6.85 billion proposed sale to United Parcel Service Inc. Jacobs, 53, has said the “seeds” for a mergers- and-acquisitions recovery, including available financing, are in place.

 “The macroeconomic environment has improved since last summer but remains uncertain,” Jacobs said in the statement.
 “If this improvement continues, strategic advisory activity will likely increase.”

 Lazard rose 3.1 percent to close at $27.60 in New York and has gained 5.7 percent this year.

 Revenue from the firm’s financial-advisory business climbed 21 percent to $277.2 million in the first quarter from a year earlier.
 Asset-management revenue fell to $210.1 million from $224 million.

 “The environment feels better than last autumn, CEO confidence needs to continue to build up,” Chief Financial Officer Matthieu Bucaille said in a phone interview following results.
 “If this improvement continues, I think we should see the benefits over time in our top and bottom line.”